RobertTalbert/discretecs/Video/scripts-module-3.md

 - Range = Set of all actual outputs
   - Example: diagram, two functions same two sets but one has a different range

+We've learned a lot about sets and how to work with them.
+One of the purposes of sets is that they are basic data structures -- in fact every data structure you learn about in computer science comes from the idea of a set.
+But we have data structures not just for holding information but for doing something with it, and that's what we're going to dive into next.

+At the core of computer science is the idea of taking objects from one data structure, and then assigning them to objects in another data structure.
+For example this short Python program takes integers and assigns them to another integer using a mathematical formula.
+This one takes integers and assigns them to strings by duplicating the string "foo" a number of times equal to the input.
+This Python program takes strings on the other hand and turns them into integers by computing their lengths.
+This one takes two strings, and assigns a Boolean true or false value according to whether the first string is shorter than the second.

+The idea that threads all three of those programs is that they all take input from one set, and then assign it to output in another set.
+In Python we call these programs *functions*, and in fact that term is taken from a bigger and older term from mathematics that we'll use now as a formal definition.

+Let's define a **function** to be a rule that assigns elements from one set, which we call the *domain* of the function, to elements of another set (the *codomain*) in such a way that every input is assigned to exactly one output.
+All of the Python functions we just saw fit this definition.
+In the first one, the domain and codomain are both the set of integers, and the rule is the mathematical function you see in the code.
+In the second, the domain is the set of integers and the codomain is the set of all strings.
+In the third, the domain is the set of strings and the codomain is the set of integers.
+And in the last one, the domain is the set of strings and the codomain is the two-element set {True, False}.

+Here's a function that isn't in code.
+The function is called "f".
+The domain is the set of real numbers, and the codomain is also the set of real numbers.
+There are many, many possible functions between these two sets so I need to tell you what the particular rule is.
+The rule I have in mind is that given an input x, we square it and add 1, and that's the output.
+Here are some examples of this function in use.
+We'll notate all this as follows.
+If f is the name of the function, and if A is its domain and B is the codomain, we write f: A -> B which is like a little diagram showing that f maps elements of A to elements of B. Then I have to specify the rule, which in my case is to take an input, square it and add 1.
+We'll write this as f(x) = x^2 + 1.
+That formula tell you the rule for turning inputs to outputs in this example.

+This should remind you of predicates.
+In fact every predicate is a function, whose codomain is always the set {True, False}.
+For example earlier we looked at the example of the predicate Q(x) whose domain is the set of integers, and each integer is assigned a true/false value based on the outcome of the statement x % 3 = 0.
+This is a function from Z to {True, False} and the output is determined by finding x % 3 and seeing if it's equal to 0.

 ## 3.9

 - Functions never send the same input to two different outputs, but is it OK to send two different inputs to the same output?